jdluis/PromoterListApp/README.md

 - It does not allow to register with the same name
 - Does not allow you to connect if you are already connected
 - Added error and confirmation messages.
+- The Administrator Panel (Alpha) is displayed when logging in.